Skip to main content

 Septic tanks and Private Sewage Treatment Systems

-If your property isn’t connected to the public sewer, you likely use a private sewage treatment system—such as a septic tank or package treatment plant.
+If your property isn’t connected to the public sewer, you likely use a private sewage treatment system - such as a septic tank or package treatment plant.
 These systems treat wastewater from one or more properties and discharge it to land or water.
-By law, all discharges must be registered with SEPA.
+If you can't connect to the public sewer, you must apply to SEPA for an authorisation to discharge.

-Types of discharges
+Types of discharges that need to be registered

-How to register
+How to register a discharge

 Registering a new discharge